VilleSavolainen1/Cocktail-Search/README.md

 ## What I have learned

 * Using ESLint Javascript linter
-* Testing with Jest and React Testing Library
+* Writing tests Jest and React Testing Library

 ### `npm start`